vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 A CI/CD setup is a great way to automate a lot of tedious work.
-It allows the developers to focus on fixing bugs, adding features, and they do not have to worry about finding regressions, or stepping on each others' toes.
+It allows the developers to focus on fixing bugs, adding features, and they do not have to worry about finding regressions, or stepping on each other's toes.

 This was a small example of setting up one CI workflow for a V project.
 We specifically used GitHub Actions here, but the general concepts carry